The Man Who Sold the World (album): Cover artwork

-Bowie was enthusiastic about the finished design, but soon reconsidered the idea and had the art department at Philips Records, a subsidiary of Mercury, enlist photographer Keith MacMillan to shoot an alternate cover.
+Bowie was enthusiastic about the finished design, but soon reconsidered the idea and had the art department at Philips Records, a subsidiary of Mercury, enlist the photographer Keith MacMillan to shoot an alternate cover.
 The shoot took place in a "domestic environment" of the Haddon Hall living room, where Bowie reclined on a chaise longue in a cream and blue satin "man's dress", an early indication of his interest in exploiting his androgynous appearance.
-The dress was designed by British fashion designer Michael Fish.
-It has been said that Bowie's "bleached blond locks, falling below shoulder level" in the photo were inspired by a Pre-Raphaelite painting by Dante Gabriel Rossetti.
-In the United States, Mercury rejected MacMillan's photo and released the album with Weller's design as its cover, much to the displeasure of Bowie, although he successfully lobbied the record label to use the photo for the release in the United Kingdom.
+The dress was designed by the British fashion designer Michael Fish.
+Bowie's look and pose in the photo were inspired by a Pre-Raphaelite painting by Dante Gabriel Rossetti.
+In the United States, Mercury rejected MacMillan's photo and released the album with Weller's design as its cover, much to Bowie's displeasure, although he successfully lobbied the label to use the photo for the release in the United Kingdom.
 In 1972, he said Weller's design was "horrible" but reappraised it in 1999, saying he "actually thought the cartoon cover was really cool".

 While promoting The Man Who Sold the World in the US, Bowie wore the Fish dress in February 1971 on his first promotional tour and during interviews, despite the fact that the Americans had no knowledge of the then-unreleased UK cover.
 The 1971 German release's artwork presented a winged hybrid creature with Bowie's head and a hand for a body, preparing to flick the Earth away.
-The 1972 worldwide reissue by RCA Records used a black-and-white picture of Ziggy Stardust on the sleeve.
+For the cover of the 1972 worldwide reissue by RCA Records, the label used a black-and-white photograph of Bowie in character as Ziggy Stardust in an action pose, wielding a guitar and with his left leg up in the air.
+The pose was inspired by Bowie's friend Freddie Buretti, who appeared in a similar pose for a brochure in July 1972.
 The image remained the cover art on reissues until 1990 when the Rykodisc release reinstated the UK "dress" cover.
 The "dress" cover has appeared on subsequent reissues of the album.